Nick McKeown: Research

 McKeown is active in the software-defined networking (SDN) movement, which he helped start with Scott Shenker and Martin Casado.
 SDN and OpenFlow arose from the PhD work of Casado at Stanford University, where he was a student of McKeown.
 OpenFlow is a novel programmatic interface for controlling network switches, routers, WiFi access points, cellular base stations and WDM/TDM equipment.
 OpenFlow challenged the vertically integrated approach to switch and router design of the past twenty years.
-McKeown works closely with Guru Parulkar, Executive Director of the Stanford Open Network Research Centre (ONRC) and the Open Networking Lab (ON.Lab).
 In 2011, McKeown and Shenker co-founded the Open Networking Foundation (ONF) to transfer control of OpenFlow to a newly created not-for-profit organization.

-Since 2013, McKeown has promoted the idea that network switches should be programmable rather than fixed.
+McKeown promoted the idea that network switches should be programmable rather than fixed.
 A collaboration between TI and Stanford, led to the PISA (protocol independent switch architecture), published originally under the name RMT.
 The P4 language was created to specify how packets should be processed in programmable switches.
 P4 is an open-source language maintained by P4.org, a non-profit McKeown founded with Jennifer Rexford and Amin Vahdat.
 McKeown co-founded Barefoot Networks to build and sell PISA switches, to demonstrate that programmable switches can be built at the same power, performance and cost as fixed-function switches.
 In June 2019, Intel Corporation announced its intent to acquire Barefoot Networks to support their focus on end-to-end networking and infrastructure leadership for their data center customers.
+Nick joined Intel and became the SVP/GM of the Network and Edge Group (NEX) when it was formed in 2021.